 The following trace uses real packs from the held-out 17lands eval data.
 These are not independently sampled fake packs.
 They are the packs as seen by a real drafter, already depleted by previous picks.
 Pack sizes go from 14 down to 7.

-Caveat: the later packs are real for the human's actual draft path.
+Caveat: the later packs are real for the human’s actual draft path.
 If a model makes a different earlier pick, the later packs are not a perfect counterfactual.
+Still, this is much closer to reality than testing on random packs.

 The real packs